 - A leak from the Baltimore force main which crosses St Vital Bridge was discovered on August 10, 2018.
-In November 2018 the pumping arrangement was modified to ensure only single pump operation.
-On July 12, 2019 a temporary bypass was put in place.
-The modified pump arrangement will be maintained until the force main is replaced. - One of two force mains servicing the Jessie Lift Station was found to be collapsed in March and was repaired on August 9. - The October 10th Storm Event (reported on October 15, 2019 to MCC) - Multiple locations impacted over 1 to 3 days - Lift and flood pumping stations lost power - o Instrumentation lost power
+The pumping arrangement was modified to ensure only single pump operation in November 2018.
+On July 12, 2019, a temporary bypass pipe was put in place for emergency repair.
+The City is continually inspecting the temporary bypass pipe for leakages, and working towards a permanent solution to rehabilitate or replace the force main. - One of two force mains servicing the Jessie Lift Station was found collapsed in March 2019, and was later replaced. - There was a power outage at the Olive Lift Station between 12PM to 2PM on January 29, 2020